wp-plugins/amazon-link/readme.txt

 * Affiliate Tracking IDs for User or by user specified ['Channels'](./faq#channels).
 * Flexible [template facility](./faq#templates) to enable the author to quickly create complex content quickly and consistently
 * Includes [built in templates](./faq#defaults) for the major Amazon widgets (Carousel, My Favourites, etc.).
+* Facility to extend and modify the functionality of the plugin using WordPress [filters](./technical#filters)

 = Quick Start =